Landing page with styled-components and react-bootstrap

 Setting up the environment

-We have to create a new react-app
+We have to create a new react-app for our landing page.

 mkdir styled-components-landingPage